suesCL/HilbertSort/README.md

 Based on results from all test cases, the location order from Hilbert sort matches that in output file.
 Here presents a test case.

-In the inpt file, the first line denotes the number of points and size of the square for placing points.
+In the input file, the first line denotes the number of points and size of the square for placing points.
 The first two number in subsequent lines represent x,y coordinates of the location, the last symbol is identifier string for the location.

 ```
 32 7